mxjeczka/codedex-projects/Python/README.md

 This folder contains all my Python exercises and projects completed as part of my learning journey with Codedex.

-The goal of these exercises is to build a strong foundation in Python, covering core concepts such as variables, control flow, functions, and basic problem-solving.
+It includes beginner-level tasks as well as more structured exercises to build a strong foundation in Python programming.

-## Contents
+## 📂 Structure

-Each file or subfolder represents a specific exercise or mini-project.
-The projects range from simple beginner tasks to more structured challenges.
+The content is organized into subfolders and files:

+* `beginnercourse/` — Exercises and projects from the Python beginner course
+* Additional folders may be added as I progress further

 ## Topics Covered

-*...
+* ...

 ## How to Run

-You can run the Python files using:
+Run Python files using:

 ```bash
 python filename.py